tlapik123/Project_Snake/README.md

  ## Built with:
  * [Pygame](https://www.pygame.org/) - The main library used
  ## Known Issues:
- new issue: game OVER happens when multiple keys that would consequently kill snake are pressed but the game doesnt draw it on the screen fast enough
+ new issue: Only one key will be registered as an input per tick -> future feature: remember multiple inputs

  Just a boring old snake without any extra features right now

  Documentation in file missing
  ##### Solved:
- ###### Keys aren't fully responsive (dont know if that's Pygame problem)
+ * ###### Keys aren't fully responsive (dont know if that's Pygame problem)
+ * ###### game OVER happens when multiple keys that would consequently kill snake are pressed but the game doesnt

  ## Planning to add:
  Barrier blocks